 New NXT match for next Tuesday

-The match was made official during The Bump this morning.
-Last night’s NXT saw Lorcan and Theory brawl during a backstage segment after arguing over who would’ve won the Triple Threat opener if Adam Cole hadn’t interrupted.
+WWE just announced Dain vs. Swerve for next Tuesday’s NXT show.
+The match was made after a parking lot showdown between Hit Row Records (Swerve, “Top Dolla” AJ Francis, Ashante “Thee” Adonis, “B-Fab” Briana Brandy) and Dain, Drake Maverick and Ever-Rise that was shown during this week’s NXT show.
+You can see that segment below.

-As noted, the Triple Threat featured Johnny Gargano, Pete Dunne and Kyle O’Reilly facing off to determine who will challenge NXT Champion Karrion Kross at the “Takeover: In Your House” event.
-Cole made his return with a steel chair, and attacked the participants.
-It was later announced that Kross will defend at Takeover in a Fatal 5 Way with Cole, Gargano, Dunne and O’Reilly.
+In more news for next week’s NXT show, WWE has announced that all 5 Superstars for the “Takeover: In Your House” Fatal 5 Way main event will be under the same roof, and that things could get heated.
+That match will see NXT Champion Karrion Kross defend against Adam Cole, Kyle O’Reilly, Pete Dunne and Johnny Gargano.

 Stay tuned for more on next week’s NXT show, which will be the “Takeover: In Your House 2021” go-home episode.
-Below is the updated line-up:
+Below is the updated line-up, along with the segment from Monday:

 * Oney Lorcan vs. Austin Theory